bank-vaults/bank-vaults/README.md

 ## The CLI tool

-The `bank-vaults` a CLI tool is to help automate the setup and management of Hashicorp Vault.
+The `bank-vaults` CLI tool is to help automate the setup and management of Hashicorp Vault.

 Features:
  - Initializes Vault and stores the root token and unseal keys in one of the followings: